 Bill Sheppard: Great question! – I’m not certain, maybe 100 before Clancy pulled the plug.
 That’s why the record is so valuable, last I checked it was worth $7,500.00

-What happened after your LP was out?
+What happened after your LP was released?

 Bill Sheppard: Initially, we were very excited.
 I remember the night at the Orange YMCA (same stage Tom Hanks filmed “That Thing You Do” from) we had copies to flash at the audience and they were wild for it (maybe 1000 people).
 But as mistakes came to the surface – 1) Buddy being labelled Billy on the jacket, 2) the rear cover picture not being large enough, 3) Clancy losing the Columbia contract by pressuring them for more $$, etc. we began to tire of the same old venues.
 Then Clancy booked us into “Finnegan’s Rainbow” in Costa Mesa.
 Big problem!
 They wanted us to play 4 hours a night!
 Clancy wanted us to stay and work the place 4 days a week for a while until he could secure some new bookings.
 Here’s the problem – we had become this high energy, dynamic, original concert band that put out all our energy in a ONE hour show two to three times a week = total of 3 hours.
 In those three hours I could lose 5-7 pounds because I was very active on stage.
 I pleaded with the guys and Clancy to not take this gig.
 Clancy countered with bringing in Lee Oskar (War) to take over half of the soloing duties on harmonica and that gave me a little breathing room but it wasn’t enough.
 It was too physically draining on me to use “concert energy” for nightclub hours and the material didn’t work well without that energy, so I quit!